 Average snow fall .5 inch

 In our hunting area, cell service does not exist.
 Weather changes can be great and powerful.
-Below is a good gear list for your Montana wilderness elk hunt that llamas will pack into elk camp.
-Each hunter is limited to 20lbs of gear llamas will carry to camp.
-Each hunter will always carry their own “day hunting essential gear” in a day pack.
+Below is a good gear list for your Montana wilderness hunt that llamas will pack into hunt camp.
+Each hunter is limited to 25lbs of gear llamas will carry to camp.
+Each hunter will always carry their own “day hunting essential gear” in your backpack.
 Our pack llamas will transport all other gear to camp.

 Toiletries and other personal equipment